elizerdim/rest-coutries-api/README.md

 - [Easy Dark Mode (and Multiple Color Themes!) in React](https://css-tricks.com/easy-dark-mode-and-multiple-color-themes-in-react/) - This article helped me figure out how to organize CSS for color mode change from a top level.
 - [Dark mode in React: An in-depth guide](https://blog.logrocket.com/dark-mode-react-in-depth-guide/)
 - [Using TypeScript with React (from the React docs)](https://react.dev/learn/typescript)
+- [Sharing State Between Components (from React docs)](https://react.dev/learn/sharing-state-between-components#challenges) - The second challenge shows how to implement a search bar as a component and lift its state to its parent.
 - [Excess Property Checks](https://www.typescriptlang.org/docs/handbook/2/objects.html#excess-property-checks) - How to use interface to define an object with unknown properties
 - [git stash](https://www.atlassian.com/git/tutorials/saving-changes/git-stash)